Deinacrida mahoenui: Conservation

 Like most species of giant wētā, D. mahoenui are very vulnerable to introduced mammalian predators such as cats, stoats, possums, rats, and hedgehogs.
 The Mahoenui Giant Weta Scientific Reserve is also extremely vulnerable to fire, as gorse is very flammable.

 Since 1989, more than 2,000 D. mahoenui have been relocated to seven mainland and island areas, but appear to be thriving at just two of these sites.

+The only breeding program for this specific species is located at the Ōtorohanga Kiwi House.

 Some have been released near Waitomo Caves at Ruakuri Scenic Reserve, 200 were put onto Mahurangi Island near the Coromandel Peninsula, and 287 were released at Warrenheip, a 16 ha private reserve near Cambridge.
 In April 2012 up to 100 were introduced into the Maungatautari ecological area, with a further 193 released there in August 2025.
+Another 100 individuals were released into the Rotokare Sanctuary in Taranaki in November 2025.